test7766987/InterDroid/README.md

 ## 📦 Dataset

-Our dataset contains three main components:
-- Benchmark Dataset: Test cases for evaluation
-- Knowledge Base Dataset: Training data
-- Complete Inter-app Dataset: Full collection of records
+This part is the Inter-app Dataset: Full collection of records.

+This dataset is the combination of Benchmark and Knowledge Base.

 The datasets are organized as follows: